Tetris: Creation (1984–1985)

-Alexey Pajitnov was a speech recognition and artificial intelligence researcher for the Dorodnitsyn Computing Center of the Academy of Sciences.
-Pajitnov developed several puzzle games on the institute's Elektronika 60, an archaic Russian clone of the PDP-11 computer.
-In June 1984, he became inspired to convert pentomino tiling puzzles to the computer after he bought a pentomino puzzle set from a store and played with it in his office.
+Alexey Pajitnov was a speech recognition and artificial intelligence researcher at the Dorodnitsyn Computing Center of the Academy of Sciences.
+While at the center, he developed more than twenty types of games in his spare time on the Elektronika 60, a Russian clone of the PDP-11 computer.
+He became inspired to convert pentomino tiling puzzles to the computer after he bought a pentomino puzzle set from a store and played with it in his office.
+Sources vary on the exact timing: certain sources indicate June 1984, while the BBC documentary Tetris: From Russia with Love (2004) suggests spring 1985.

 Pajitnov programmed Tetris using Pascal for the RT-11 operating system on the Elektronika 60 and experimented with different versions.
 Because the Elektronika 60 had no graphical interface, Pajitnov modeled the field and pieces using spaces and brackets.
 He felt that the game would be needlessly complicated with the twelve different shapes of pentominoes, so he scaled the concept down to tetrominoes, of which there are only seven shapes.
 Afterward, he programmed the basic mechanics, including the ability to flip tetrominoes as they fell in a vertical screen and the clearing of lines.
 The name Tetris was a combination of "tetra" (meaning "four") and Pajitnov's favorite sport, tennis.

-Pajitnov completed the first version of Tetris c.
-1985.
-(Note: The Tetris Company celebrates Tetriss anniversary based on its apparent creation date on June 6, 1984, though various sources, including copyright records, indicate that the original version was completed in 1985.)
-This version had no scoring system and no levels, but it nonetheless captivated Pajitnov's peers.
+Pajitnov completed the first version of Tetris, though sources differ on the timeline.
+In a 1993 interview with the Japanese magazine The Super Famicom, he recalled that the game was finished in 1985 and said it took about three weeks to develop due to its simplicity, while Henk Rogers reported in 2024 that Pajitnov recalled first developing it on the Elektronika 60 in 1984.
+This version had no scoring system and no levels, but it nonetheless captivated Pajitnov's peers, some of whom obtained copies of the completed code to run on their compatible work computers.

 Pajitnov sought to port Tetris to the IBM Personal Computer (IBM PC), which had a higher-quality display than the Elektronika 60.
 He recruited his colleague Dmitry Pavlovsky and the 16-year-old computer prodigy Vadim Gerasimov.
 Using Turbo Pascal, the three adapted Tetris to the IBM PC over two months, with Gerasimov incorporating color and Pavlovsky incorporating a scoreboard.
 Floppy disk copies of this version were distributed freely throughout the Dorodnitsyn Computing Center, before spreading quickly among Moscow computer circles.
 Pajitnov kept note of second-hand accounts of Tetriss spread during this time.
 Tetris reportedly won second place in a Zelenodolsk computer game competition in November 1985, and by 1986, nearly everyone with an IBM computer in Moscow and several major cities had played Tetris.